Skip to main content

 The JavaScript

-The runMaze function starts by setting the viewBox of the SVG to the size of the window divided by 16, so I end up with a grid of 16x16 cells that can cover the entire viewport.
+The runMaze function starts by setting the viewBox of the SVG to the size of the element, so I end up with a grid of 16x16 cells that can cover the entire SVG.

 async function runMaze() {